 where, w is the width, and d the number of digits after the decimal point.
 The syntax difference between ASCII and binary tables can be confusing.
 For example, a field of 3-character string is specified '3A' in a binary table and as 'A3' in an ASCII table.

-The other difference is the need to specify the table type when using either ColDef() or new_table().
+The other difference is the need to specify the table type when using the TableHDU.from_columns() method, and that Column should be provided the ascii=True argument in order to be unambiguous.